davidloke/Paddle-SG/about.md

 Find the latest courses and activities.
 Meet new friends and go on an adventure.

 Get into a kayak and paddle your way to happiness.

+_This site is updated everyday from 10am to 6pm, at bihourly intervals._